cornflowerblu/fleet-poc/cdk-implementation/README.md

 ## Key Features

-- **Idempotent Deployment**: Resources are checked for existence before creation
+- **Idempotent Deployment**: Resources are checked for existence before creation using boto3 lookups
 - **Conditional Resources**: HTTPS components are only created if a certificate exists
 - **Resource Retention**: Critical resources like EFS and ECR repository are retained on stack deletion
 - **Security Best Practices**: TLS encryption, key-based authentication, network isolation
+- **No Fixed Resource Names**: Uses logical IDs to avoid name conflicts with existing resources

 ## Customization